Gyanendra Shahi

-Gyan Bahadur Shahi (ज्ञान बहादुर शाही) popularly known as Gyanendra Shahi, is a Nepalese politician and a member of the 2nd Federal Parliament of Nepal.
+Gyan Bahadur Shahi (ज्ञानबहादुर शाही), popularly known as Gyanendra Shahi (ज्ञानेन्द्र शाही), is a Nepalese politician and a member of the 2nd Federal Parliament of Nepal.
 He is currently serving as a spokesperson of Rastriya Prajatantra Party.
-He was elected to the House of Representatives in the 2022 election from Jumla 1.
+He was elected to the House of Representatives from Jumla 1 in the 2022 election and was re-elected in the 2026 election.

 Political career

 Shahi joined Rastriya Prajatantra Party as a central committee member and spokesperson on 18 February 2022.
 He was elected from Jumla 1 as a member of parliament on 22 December 2023, by more than 53 percent of votes.
+He was appointed as the chief whip of the parliamentary party at the 6th House of Representatives.

+Shahi was re-elected from Jumla 1 at the 2026 general election and was the only directly elected MP from the Rastriya Prajatantra Party.
+He was appointed as the party'rs parliamentary party leader at the 7th House of Representatives.